-Repair of Flip Ultra HD.
+Repair of a Flip Ultra HD.

 Putting newly acquired skills to good use.
 Ten years late.